 Leigh Anne Lindsey

-Leigh Anne Lindsey is a videographer, editor and writer who is a horsewoman and part-owner of several hundred acres of the original sixteen thousand-acre “Home of Seabiscuit” in Mendocino County.
+Leigh Anne is a producer who is also a part-owner of the Southwestern portion of the original “Home of Seabiscuit” in Mendocino County.
 With various projects in development under Sea Storm Studios LLC, Leigh Anne has filmed, edited, and produced online tourism shows, business videos, and film festival promo reels.
-She also conducted interviews with attending filmmakers and celebrities.
-She volunteered several years for public radio as a producer, editor, and on-air host.
-Earlier in life when living in Colorado, she was a photojournalist and a rock radio DJ who produced radio commercials and edited films for TV.
+She also conducted interviews with attending filmmakers and celebrities for over 6 years with the Mendocino Film Festival.
+Earlier in life, when living in Aspen, Colorado, Leigh Anne was a rock radio DJ who produced radio commercials and edited films for TV.
 Later, while living in Silicon Valley, she helped international tech companies thrive and grow through strategic alliances and venture capital fundraising efforts.
-She currently lives and works amongst the redwoods along the rugged Northern Sonoma County coast with her black cat Onyx and black and white paint horse Jax.
+Leigh Anne lives and works among the redwoods along the rugged Northern Sonoma County coast with her black cat Onyx and black and white paint horse Jax.

 Dr. John Osborne